Cian911/switchboard/README.md

 ##### Polling

 We set a high polling time on switchboard as in some operating systems we don't get file closed notifications.
 Therefore switchboard implements a polling solution to check for when a file was last written to.
 If the file falls outside the time since last polled, the file is assumed to be closed and will be moved to the destination directory.
-This obviously is not ideal, as guarentee that a file is _actually_ closed.
+This obviously is not ideal, as we can't guarentee that a file is _actually_ closed.
 Therefore the option is there to set the polling interval yourself.
 In some cases, a higher polling time might be necessary.

 ##### Absolute File Path